mmurdoch/arduinounit/README.md

 | `assertTrue(p [,footnote])` | same as `assertEqual(p,true)` |
 | `assertFalse(p [,footnote])` | same as `assertEqual(p,false)` |

 ## [,footnote]

-When things go wrong, it is sometimes useful to print additional information.
+When things go wrong, it can be useful to print additional information.
 As of 2.3.2-alpha, this is possible with any assertXXX() method by adding an additional third parameter [footnote] to the assert.
 For example,
 ```
 test(cases)
 {